Frequently Asked Questions

 Will my orthodontic treatment hurt?

-No, it does not have to hurt to work.
+No, it does not have to hurt to be effective.
 After certain visits, teeth may be sore for a few days.
-In these situations, pain medications such as Advil or Tylenol will ease the discomfort.
+If needed, pain medications such as Advil or Tylenol will ease the discomfort.
 After most visits, patients do not feel any soreness at all.

 Can I return to work or school the day I get my braces?